 Corney Brook and Macintosh Campsite offer flush toilets but no showers, and Fishing Cove is a backcountry camping site.
 It’s a 6km one-way hike down to the campsite, which is by a beach.

-If you want to stay inside the park but not camp, another option is to book a Pleasant Bay hotel.
-It’s a small fishing community near many of the best hiking trails in the park (including the Skyline hike).
-It’s also where many of the whale watching tours depart from.
+If you want to stay inside the park but not camp, a good option is to book a hotel in Pleasant Bay.
+It’s a small fishing community near many of the best hiking trails in the park (including the Skyline trail).
+It’s also where many whale watching tours depart from.